-Simple measures can help your baby to develop speech and language
+Simple measures can help your baby to develop speech and language skills:

 - Look directly at your baby when you talk to him or her.
 Soon your baby will imitate and echo sounds that you make.

 - Play games like peek-a-boo.

 - Show different objects to your baby.
 Say the object's name and describe it.

 - Let your baby see himself or herself in the mirror.
 Many children enjoy looking in the mirror and babbling at their reflection.

-interest in an object, person, or event, say the name of the person or object or talk about the event.
+- If your child shows interest in an object, person, or event, say the name of the person or object or talk about the event.

 A speech therapist can provide specific suggestions based on your child's abilities.
 Usually, this includes detailed information for a home program to help your child practice speaking.